whaleymar/whalengine/README.md

 ## Current Goal: Textures and Animations
 - next goal: clean up bugs && some todos

+## Graphics
+- glfw -> sdl (for text and audio)
+- figure out how to do physics sim in texels instead of pixels (for my cpu)

 ## Systems
 - sound\*
 - lighting\*